WTCSC/binary-calculator-WaxBoy/README.md

 Your solution will be tested against various test cases including edge cases, invalid inputs, and all four arithmetic operations.

  -->
+A calculator meant to calculate the sum, difference, product, or quotient of 2 single byte numbers.
+It is of course limited to a single byte of output with any overflow not taken lightly.

+## Usage

-Run using the function binary_calculator(bin1, bin2, operator), requiring 3 parameters: Two 8-bit numbers (Only 0's and/or 1's) and an operator ('+', '-', '*', or '/').
+*Run using the function binary_calculator(bin1, bin2, operator), requiring 3 parameters: Two 8-bit numbers (Only 0's and/or 1's) and an operator ('+', '-', '*', or '/').

-## Usage:
+### Errors:

-"Error" error is thrown if:
+__"Error"__ error is thrown if:
 * 'operator' is not '+', '-', '*', or '/'
 * 'bin1' or 'bin2' is not 8 characters in length.
 * 'bin1' or 'bin2' consists of anything other than 0's and/or 1's

-"Overflow" error is thrown if:
+__"Overflow"__ error is thrown if:
 * Result would exceeds 8 bits (255)
 * Result is less than 0 (Negative numbers cannot be expressed)

-"NaN" error is thrown if:
+__"NaN"__ error is thrown if:
 * Trying to divide by 0 (00000000)

 ## Code: